 Don’t wait for formal evaluations to find out what your students are thinking and how they feel.
 A recent study by Jonas Flodén (2017) notes that “Student feedback pushes teaching choices … toward more student-teacher interaction” (Discussion section, para.
 3).
 Findings like this illustrate the demand for more connection.
-Flodén (2017) also found that “student feedback is perceived positively by the university teachers, and that it has a large impact on teaching and helps improve courses” (Conclusion section, para.
+Flodén (2017) also found that “student feedback is perceived positively by ... university teachers, and that it has a large impact on teaching and helps improve courses” (Conclusion section, para.
 1).
 So, when and how can feedback from students improve a teacher’s practice, resulting in a better online course?

 - Early feedback can serve to connect students to their classmates and instructor and build community and trust.